If you’re a pooch parent, knowing by heart what can dogs eat and what foods are toxic to dogs is definitely a must.

 Definitely!
 Besides being sweet and loaded with Vitamin C that helps boost the immune system, kiwis are an awesome option if you’d like to give your pooch a tasty treat.
 Remember to peel them and remove their seeds first before giving your dog a bite of this fruit.
 It’s also recommended to slice kiwis in small tidbits for easy consumption.

 Yes, but it is not recommended.
 While dogs are inherently carnivores by nature, it doesn’t mean that you should serve your pooch raw meat on a regular basis.
 Besides exposing your canine friend to gastrointestinal infection brought about by E. coli, Listeria, and Salmonella, these types of bacteria can also trigger respiratory issues like pneumonia.

 Yes, so long as they are plainly steamed, grilled or boiled, and in small amounts.
 These leafy vegetables are packed with antioxidants and fiber, which help maintain ideal digestion in dogs.
 However, akin to humans, the most prominent effect of brussel sprouts on dogs is a build-up of stomach gasses that eventually results in flatulence.
 Feeding your pooch one or two of these is already adequate.

 Yes, so long as they are not pickled or processed in any way.
-Pickled olives contain onions, garlic, and other spices that can be harmful to your pooch.
+Pickled olives contain onions, and other spices that can be harmful to your pooch.
 As for processed olives, they tend to be loaded with salt, which can spike your dog’s blood pressure if ingested.
 Too much salt can also lead to kidney problems in the long run.